| 1. What is E-Commerce? The following are various definitions of E-commerce which refers

 generating demand for those goods and services, offering sales support and customer

+service, or facilitating communications between business partners.
 Fax transmission, ATM transactions, retail point of sale (POs)

 systems and bar coding, business e-mail and text messaging, electronic data